less - phpMan

 LESS="-options"; export LESS

-override the LESS environment variable.
-If an option appears in the LESS variable,
+ride the LESS environment variable.
+If an option appears in the LESS variable, it can be

-it can be reset to its default value on the command line by beginning the command
+reset to its default value on the command line by beginning the command line option with

 -? or --help